-This is perhaps the most versatile of all Cambridge’s green spaces.
+This is perhaps one of the most versatile green spaces in Cambridge.
 It has so much to offer familes and there’s always something going on!
 For example, the Jesus Green Lido open air pool is open to the public between May and October.
 It’s one of the last remaining original Lidos in the UK.
 Built in the 1920’s, it is a whopping 91m long!

 On summer sunday’s, there is often a concert band.
 Six tennis courts are available on a first come first served basis.
 There is free table tennis, a BBQ area, and a large play area for children.
 In addition is the wealth of green space to relax and enjoy.

 Louisa Williams is a family photographer based near Cambridge.
-You can see more of her current work and enquire about commissions here .
-You can follow her on Facebook and Instagram.
-If you’d like some beautiful family portraits, you can find more details about her family sessions here.
+If you’d like some beautiful family portraits, you can find more details about her family photoshoots here.
 Ready to book and want to secure your session date?
-Please drop an email to email@example.com or fill in this form.
+Please drop an email to firstname.lastname@example.org.

-Louisa also offers beginner’s photography courses for parents.
+Louisa also offers beginner’s photography tuition for parents.
 Learn how to use your Digital SLR camera to take better photos of your children and family.
-More information on group courses and individual teaching sessions can be found here.
+More information on individual teaching sessions can be found here.